How many pills will my placenta make?

 How soon should I have my placenta encapsulated?

 The placenta should be encapsulated within 72 hours.
-If, for some reason, Carmen cannot get to you within that time, the placenta will need to be frozen.
+If, for some reason, a specialist cannot get to you within that time, the placenta will need to be frozen.
 It will need to be thawed for 24 hours prior to the encapsulation.

 Why is it done in my home?
 Can’t you just take it to your house and encapsulate?

 It is against Maryland Department of Health and Mental Hygiene regulations to transport potentially hazardous food to encapsulate in another person’s home.
 It is against the law, unless you are a licensed food service facility.
 Please read the regulation literature for more specific information on food preparation laws in the state of Maryland, the definition of a food service facility, and what constitutes potentially hazardous food.
-Carmen Calvo, owner of the The Nurturing Root, has undergone food safety certification training for this very purpose.
+All of The Nurturing Root's placenta encapsulators have undergone food safety certification training for this very purpose.

-While Carmen is in your home, you will also see that she practices within OSHA and EPA Federal guidelines and use procedures that meet the EPA guidelines for laboratories that deal with blood-borne pathogens and medical waste.
+While your specialist is in your home, you will also see that she practices within OSHA and EPA Federal guidelines and use procedures that meet the EPA guidelines for laboratories that deal with blood-borne pathogens and medical waste.

 Is it difficult to get my placenta released from the hospital?

-Some hospitals release the placenta without issue, others are not so willing.
+Most hospitals release the placenta without issue.
 It’s important to find out what their policy is ahead of time.
-Carmen can send you a release form to make the process easier, and is willing to help you in whatever way she can.
+Carmen is familiar with placenta release protocols at locals hospitals and is happy to answer any questions regarding your birth location.

 It is extremely important that the placenta does not go to pathology.
 If, for some reason, your placenta needs testing, ask that they only send of piece and not the whole placenta.
 Due to their use of formaldehyde, if the placenta goes to pathology, it would not be suitable for consumption.